 Theory of Misorientations edit page

 Misorientation describe the relative orientation of two crystal with respect to each other.
 Those crystal may be of the same phase or of different phases.
-Misorientation are used to describe
+Misorientation are used to describe orientation relationships at grain boundaries, orientation relationships during phase transformations or twinning and orientation gradients within grains.

 Misorientation describes the relative orientation of two grains with respect to each other.
-Important concepts are twinnings and CSL (coincidence site lattice) misorientations.
+Important concepts are twinning and CSL (coincidence site lattice) misorientations.
 To illustrate this concept at a practical example let us first import some Magnesium EBSD data.

 mtexdata twins silent